 Suppose an employer chooses to pay employees minimum wage.
 In that case, the employer must pay those employees in accordance with the minimum wage law, either federal or state, that results in the employees being paid the higher wage.

 In most instances in Rhode Island, the Rhode Island minimum wage will apply as it generally guarantees a higher wage rate for employees than federal law.

 Tip minimum wage

 Rhode Island’s minimum wage for tipped employees is $3.89.
-RI Minimum Wage Poster
+RI Dept. of Labor and Training – Minimum Wage